RacheldeJong/dkAnonymity/README.md

 * testx.group: The grouping that d-k-anonymity will make if d = diameter(G).
 Vertices on the same line are in the same group
 * testx.png: A visualization of the graph with each node coloured according to the group it belongs in.
 Generated with Networkx in `visualize.py`

 Note that test1 is an empty graph: networkx does not show these nodes.
-Therefore `test1.png` is empty Examples can be generated with `visualize.py`, code to generate the examples are given in `examples.sh`
+Therefore `test1` is empty Examples can be generated with `visualize.py`, code to generate the examples are given in `examples.sh`

 # References
-[1] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014. <br />
+[1] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014. \
+[2] de Jong, Rachel G., van der Loo, Mark P. J., & Takes, Frank W. (2023).The effect of distant connections on node anonymity in complex networks. arXiv preprint arXiv:2306.13508.
+ \
+[3] de Jong, Rachel G., Mark P. J. van der Loo, and Frank W. Takes.
+"Algorithms for Efficiently Computing Structural Anonymity in Complex Networks."
+ACM Journal of Experimental Algorithmics (2023). https://doi.org/10.1145/3604908\ <br />